apolyakov/GSoC-2018/README.md

 * **LLDB** is a next generation, high-performance debugger.
 It is built as a set of reusable components which highly leverage existing libraries in the larger LLVM Project, such as the Clang expression parser and LLVM disassembler.
 * **The Machine Interface (MI) Driver** is a standalone executable that sits between a client IDE (a GUI debugger for example) and a debugging API (LLDB), translating MI commands into equivalent LLDB actions.
 It also listens to events from the debugger such as “hit a breakpoint” and translates the event into an appropriate MI response for the client to interpret.
 This allows IDEs that would normally drive the GNU Debugger (GDB), or other back ends that understand the MI commands, to work with LLDB, with very similar functionality.
 It also worths noting that MI is a **text interface**.

-In our case, the **lldb-mi** is the MI Driver and **LLDB** is used as a back end for debugging.
+In our case, the **lldb-mi** is the MI Driver and the **LLDB** is used as a back end for debugging.

 ## Description
 The lldb-mi should provide an implementation for all the MI commands, but current support is incomplete and, more importantly, some commands are implemented using wrong abstraction layer.
 Instead of asking the LLDB to execute some command _(e.g. SBCommandInterpreter::HandleCommand)_ and then scraping and processing its textual output, it should be using the methods and data structures provided by the public SB API.

-My task as a GSoC student was to get rid of using _HandleCommand_, reimplement lldb-mi commands to correctly use public SB API, add new API if needed.
+My task as a GSoC student was to get rid of using _HandleCommand_ and parsing its output with regular expressions, reimplement lldb-mi commands to correctly use public SB API, add new API if needed.
 It will reduce maintenance effort for the project since the public API is guaranteed to remain stable.

 ## Team
 * Student(me)